 Coronary Artery Disease

-Coronary artery disease (CAD) is the narrowing of coronary arteries.
+The most common type of heart disease is coronary artery disease (CAD), narrowing of coronary arteries.
 These are the blood vessels that supply blood and oxygen to the heart.
 The condition is also called coronary heart disease (CHD).

 CAD is usually caused by atherosclerosis.
 Atherosclerosis is the buildup of plaque inside the coronary arteries.
 These plaques are made up of fatty deposits and fibrous tissue.